wgsl-tooling-wg/wesl-spec/WeslToml.md

 ## `auto-dependencies` field

-The `auto-dependencies` field is supported for
+The `auto-dependencies` field is an ecosystem specific feature.
+It is supported by

 - npm: enabled by default.

-It is not supported for other package managers and defaults to `false` for those.
+For other package managers it defaults to `false`.
+Setting it to `true` in unsupported cases is an error.

 ## Q&A